777arc/textbook/content/filters.rst

    :scale: 70 %
    :align: center

-You cannot feed two different signals into a single filter, without adding them together first, or doing some other operation.
-Likewise, the output will always be one signal, i.e. a 1D array of numbers.
+You cannot feed two different signals into a single filter without adding them together first or doing some other operation.
+Likewise, the output will always be one signal, i.e., a 1D array of numbers.

-There are four basic types of filters:
+There are four basic types of filters: low-pass, high-pass, band-pass, and band-stop.
+Each type modifies signals to focus on different ranges of frequencies within them.
+The graphs below demonstrate how frequencies in signals are filtered for each type.
+Try to envision what each type is distinguishing among signal frequencies.

 .. image:: ../_static/filter_types.png
    :scale: 70 %